AdamZA/markdown-cv/index.md

 of back-end exposure, other than integration, my main contributions have been feature implementations and adjustments based on provided yaml spec changes.

-`July 2016-December 2019`
+`2016-2019`
 __Intermediate Software Developer__, Full Stack

-A start-up focused on delivering Web and Mobile projects to clients.
-C#/.Net Framework and Xamarin were the primary tools used in these projects.
-Dependency injection, unit testing, source control, and Agile development were used extensively.
-I began as a junior developer, receiving guidance until I was exposed to enough technologies in order to start guiding others.
-I then led smaller teams on new projects, while also working with the product owner and architect in order to construct backlogs.

-`Jan - May 2016`
+A start-up focused on delivering Web and Mobile solutions for clients.
+I worked here for 3 and a half years, skilling up from a junior to intermediate developer.
+Built foundational knowledge of RESTful APIs, back-end and front-end project structures, mobile projects, CI/CD, databases, and leveraging Cloud services along with Microservice architecture and queues.
+- Worked as a fullstack developer, getting exposure to large variety of technologies.
+- <b>Backend:</b> C# with .Net Framework, hosted on Azure Cloud, SQL
+  - SOLID principles, Dependency Injection, Source Control and Agile development used extensively
+- <b>Frontend:</b> Angular with TypeScript
+- <b>Mobile:</b> Xamarin
+- Worked with Product Owners in order to help convert customer requirements into actionable backlogs in Jira.

+`2016`
 __Software and Game Developer__, Sea Monster

-Creating Augmented Reality apps for clients, on both Android and iOS, using Unity3D with C#.
-I worked with both artists and devs in order to deliver on a variety of smaller projects.
+I worked at Sea Monster for 5 months after graduating, which was an animation studio which recently expanded to include a games development startup in order to expand client offerings.
+-  Created and maintained Augment Reality mobile applications for clients, for both Android and iOS
+-  <b>Engine:</b> Unity3D with C#

 ## Education

 `2015`
 __BSc.
-Honours Computer Science, University of Cape Town__ Passed with distinction.
+Honours Computer Science, University of Cape Town__

+Passed with distinction.
 Modules taken comprise Advanced Topics in Internet Security, Evolutionary Computation, HCI, Mobile Games, Networks for Developing Regions, UX in Games, and Visualization.

 `2012-2014`
 __BSc.
-Computer Science and Computer Games Development, University of Cape Town__ Relevant subjects taken include Computer Science, Information Systems, Games Develop- ment, C++ and Machine Learning.
+Computer Science and Computer Games Development, University of Cape Town__

+Relevant subjects taken include Computer Science, Information Systems, Games Develop- ment, C++ and Machine Learning.